cscart/docs/en/install/nginx.rst

 Step 2.
 Upload CS-Cart
 ======================

-2.1. `Download <https://www.cs-cart.com/download-cs-cart.html>`_ the latest version of CS-Cart.
+2.1. `Download <https://www.cs-cart.com/download-cs-cart.html>`_ the latest version of CS-Cart or `Multi-Vendor <https://www.cs-cart.com/download-multivendor.html>`_.

 2.2.
-Upload the **cscart_vx.x.x.zip** archive you downloaded to the directory you created in Step 1.5 (*/var/www/html/example.com* in the example).
+Upload the **cscart_vx.x.x.zip** or Multi-Vendor archive you downloaded to the directory you created in Step 1.5 (*/var/www/html/example.com* in the example).

 To do that, connect to the server with your FTP client.
 You’ll need the name of the **host**, **username**, **password** and, in some cases, **port**.
 Contact your hosting provider or the server administrator for your FTP account details.